top of page

 Home: Welcome

-The Mike Tilley Nation Foundation will be hosting our 1st Annual Golf Tournament on August 23, 2024, at Overlook Golf Course in Lancaster, PA at 1:00 p.m.!
+The Mike Tilley Nation Foundation hosted our 1st Annual Golf Tournament on August 23, 2024 at Overlook Golf Course in Lancaster, PA.

-Tickets include a luncheon before the start of the tournament, and a happy hour gathering after.
-The scramble format tournament will include awards such as men's and women's longest drive, men's and women's closest to the pin, team prizes, and raffle prizes!
+Tickets included a luncheon before the start of the tournament, and a happy hour gathering after.
+The scramble format tournament included awards such as men's and women's longest drive, men's and women's closest to the pin, team prizes, and raffle prizes!

 Home: Feature